 Today, recycling of used glass has become something totally natural for us and used glass is a raw material normally used in industry.
-This is the case for round glass, i.e. bottles and glasses but also for other types of glass that are collected by recycling centers to be then shipped to valorization facilities.
+This is the case for round glass, i.e. bottles and glasses but also for other types of glass that are collected by resources centers to be then shipped to valorization facilities.

 All types of glass are not identical.
 While the only difference with round glass is color, flat glass is subdivided into various categories.
 In order to allow for a good quality recycling it is necessary to proceed to a separate collection of for instance car windows and other window glass.